growdigital/groundwork/src/posts/170713-intentionally-blank.md

 ---
 title: Intentionally blank
-excerpt: A post which has been left intentionally blank
+excerpt: Excerpt, a post which has been left intentionally blank
 date: 2017-07-13
 update:
 thumbnail: